 Flows SW into Fraser River, NW of Kidd

-53°44’00” N 120°54’00” W — Map 93H/10 — Google — GeoHack
+53.7333 N 120.9 W — Map 93H/10 — Google — GeoHack

 Earliest known reference to this name is 1910 (Coryell)

 Official in BC – Canada

 In the report of his survey of the upper Fraser River in 1910, John A. Coryell mentioned the Torpy Range, “where grizzly bear are plentiful and black bear through the bench lands, where they can feast on the raspberries, huckleberries, blueberries, low-bush and high-bush cranberries found throughout this valley.
 Beaver are too plentiful for the comfort of the actual settler when he invades this district, and marten have been trapped for years.
 Three trappers and several Indians were in the district when the survey was completed.”

 - Coryell, John A. [d.
 1912].
 Abstracts from reports on Cariboo District made by B.C.
 Land surveyors, 1891-1927.
 Victoria: British Columbia Lands Department, 1927

-- Akrigg, George Philip Vernon (1913–2001), and Helen B. Akrigg.
+- Akrigg, Helen B., and Akrigg, George Philip Vernon [1913–2001].
 British Columbia Place Names.
 Vancouver: UBC Press, 1997.
 Internet Archive